South Park High School, Lincoln: Comprehensive

 It became co-educational in September 1974.
+There were extensions between 1974 and 1977.
+Miss Widdowson retired in July 1980.

+By April 1988 the school had gone from a girls' grammar school with an excellent record in 1974, to a coeducational comprehensive facing closure.
+It was planned to close in September 1989.

-The school was closed on 27 July 1989 due to falling numbers.[2]
+The school was closed on Thursday 27 July 1989 due to falling numbers.
 South Park had been originally intended for 200 pupils, however, by the time it closed its size had reached 900.